 The distance between the anus and urethra is shorter for women.
 Therefore, they are at a higher risk of developing UTIs than men.
 Bacteria are much more likely to survive and reach the bladder or kidneys intact.

-Multiple factors increase the risk of acquiring a kidney infection.
+Multiple factors increase the risk of getting a UTI.
 The primary risk for women is having sex.
 Researchers believe that intercourse disrupts bacteria close to the urinary tract, making it more likely they will get inside.

 Pregnancy can also put women at higher risk.
 Hormonal changes disrupt the immune system, reducing the body’s ability to fight infection.